bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-07-two-daughters.md

+---
+layout: post
+title: Two Daughters
+published: true
+date: 2022-07-07
+readtime: true
+categories: ['SATYAJIT RAY<br>THE LANGUAGE OF FILM']
+tags: [Drama]
+metadata: 'India 1961, 112 mins<br> Director: Satyajit Ray'
+pdf: '2022-07-07-two-daughters.pdf'
+---

 _Introduced by Aparna Sen_

 Ray adapted Tagore’s short stories to mark the latter’s centenary year.
-In
-_The Postmaster_, a young lad from the city is sent to a remote village where a young orphan girl is his domestic help. _Samapti_ marks Aparna Sen’s delightful debut as a tomboy who breaks all rules as a young bride but has a change of heart as she reaches adolescence.
+In  _The Postmaster_, a young lad from the city is sent to a remote village where a young orphan girl is his domestic help. _Samapti_ marks Aparna Sen’s delightful debut as a tomboy who breaks all rules as a young bride but has a change of heart as she reaches adolescence.

 **SPOILER WARNING** The following notes give away some of the plot.